-During the last years the process to implement inclusion has been driven forward in Europe.
-Especially, the situation in different parts of the education systems has been improved for example in education policy, school practice and on an academic level.
-Therefore, new trainings for teachers and models for inclusive didactics has been developed as well as a general discussion about the meaning of an inclusive school has started and already led to some changes.
+During the last years the process to implement inclusion has been increasingly driven forward in Europe.
+Importantly, different parts of education systems have been improved in regard to education policy, and general school practice.
+Improvement can also be seen on an academic level.
+As a result, developments of new models for inclusive didactics, training programmes for teachers, as well as a general discussion about the meaning of an inclusive school have started and already led to some changes.

-The ITM project is designed for 36 months and runs from 09/2018 - 08/2021.
-The approved amount for the project is: 403,000 euro.
-The project is generously supported by the National Agency DAAD.
-Further information on the use and dissemination of the project results can be found on the Erasmus+ Project Result Platform website.
+The ITM project is designed for 36 months and will run from 09/2018 - 08/2021.
+The approved amount for the project is: 403,000 Euros.
+The project is generously supported by the DAAD National Agency.
+More information on the use and dissemination of the project results can be found on the Erasmus+ Project Result Platform website.

 The project will create various products or outputs during the project period.
 The following section provides an overview of the corresponding products.
 All these products are processed from an international comparative research approach and result from the collaboration between researchers: inside and practitioners: inside as well as parents and students: inside.
 If you click on the different goals you will be redirected to the products and there you will get a more detailed insight into the research results.

 The aim is to develop a catalog of criteria that can be used internationally in Europe and is published in several languages.
 Based on the presentation of exemplary teaching materials, this catalog can be used to help teachers and, if necessary, educational policy-makers to evaluate offers for school lessons that are already available on the market.
 Both interdisciplinary and subject-specific criteria are to be taken into account.

 The aim is to develop an ideal process model for the development and adaptation of appropriate teaching materials, taking into account the specifics of local schools.
 Based on this, materials for use in primary schools will be developed.

 Publication of articles in professional journals, especially educational and didactic journals.